 Now, what if the heat pump really is blowing cold air?
 In other words, it's not putting out any heat at all.
 Well this could be caused by several things.
 It could even be running in the air conditioning mode due to a malfunction.

 Below is a list of possible causes.
 Items in red usually require a service call.
 Items in blue however can be addressed, some even fixed by the homeowner.

 Red = Professional fix | Blue = Homeowner fix

 - Refrigerant flow-related problem - restriction/bad metering device

 - Outdoor unit iced-up because of a malfunction

 - Outdoor unit not running

-- Cold return temperatures - examples: Air handler in attic and return trunk disconnected from unit, pulling in cold attic air.
+- Cold return temperatures...
+Examples include: Air handler in attic with return trunk disconnected from unit; pulling in cold attic air.
 Unit in basement with a basement return and open windows.
-Thermostat set below 65 degrees.
+Thermostat set too low.

 Please keep in mind that the information found on our website is provided free of charge and Hannabery HVAC does not assume any liability resulting from the information we provide.
 We hope this information helps, but please note that these are just rough guidelines, and not all possible situations are covered.
 Your HVAC system should be inspected and repaired by a trained technician.

 [Must be in our service area]